MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/config-examples.md

 Larger team games may have additional requirements.
 In this example, the queue is configured to create a multiplayer server, which is often required to manage games with this many players.
 This is similar to the example above.

-In addition to skill, another Team Rule is added to encourage team similarity--only one large team is allowed on each side, preventing a common situation of a premade team being matched against a large set of random players.
+In addition to skill, another Team Rule is added to encourage team similarity--only one large team is allowed on each side, preventing a common situation of a Premade team being matched against a large set of random players.

 ```json
 "MatchmakingQueue": {